JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 > ## Project - 2 Blockchain buy/sell tokens Smart Contract with Client Side Application

+Prerequisites:
+  - [ ] Must know About ERC-20 token standard and how to code your own cryptocurrency for tutorials/help refer : https://www.dappuniversity.com/articles/code-your-own-cryptocurrency-on-ethereum

+timestamp - 27 SC for your own cryptocurrency
 ===========================================================
 > ### First Look
 > ### Features